smoli/AdventOfCode2022/Readme.md

 creating new `String`s from the `Slice`s the `split` method creates since the slices reference data in the local variable `contents` that will be out of scope by the end of the function.

+# Day 3

+Made a local crate.
+Works great, but no code completion in the IDE.

 # License

 See [here](LICENSE)